Bankers Professional Liability (BPL) Insurance Definition & Meaning

 Obviously, the bank wasn’t intentionally releasing money to a customer impersonator so the bank insurance would cover the bank’s liability in this instance.
 Some insurance allows banks to choose their own legal representation while others provide the legal defense for them.

 The lawyers they use might decide that a settlement is the best route based on the circumstance.
-If the insured bank refuses that then they may have a limited amount of trial expenses covered by the insurance provider.
+If the insured bank refuses then they may have a limited amount of trial expenses covered by the insurance provider.

 FAQs About Bankers Professional Liability